 “Good morning!
 Here’s a lunch and some coffee!”

 “No sir, just a volunteer!”

-We had plenty of lunches and many people came back for seconds and thirds.
-For all of its faults, I will say Atlanta does a good job of feeding its people.
-Hunger is not an issue in this city that seems to rain free food.
+We had plenty of lunches and many people came back for seconds and thirds At least hunger doesn’t seem to be an issue in this city that seems to rain free food.

 They also had cake.

 One of the church’s main focuses was to provide a safe place and rehabilitation for women who had been victimized by human trafficking.

 Atlanta is home to one of the largest sex trafficking rings in the country.
 It’s gotten to the point where many airlines train their flight attendants to lookout for signs of a trafficked child.
 But pimps have gotten really good at keeping things under wraps, drugging women so that they forget their pain.